 Steel is the stronger of the two.
 Despite its thin profile, it holds its shape, pushes back against eroding earth and ground movement, and won’t bend under the pressure of a rogue car tire on a gravel driveway.

-Above: Steel edging is available with corrosion-resistant finishes or in unfinished form (as shown above, from Skemah).
 Untreated, it starts out silver in color and develops a desirable rust patina that blends in well with any garden.
 Yes, it corrodes, but at such a slow rate that even in its thin form it takes something like 40 years to rust through.
-Photograph courtesy of Skemah.

 Heavy-gauge aluminum does not rust, making it an appealing choice for some.
 Because it is softer than steel, it is a good contender for curvaceous installations, but also more susceptible to dings.
 Aluminum lacks the strength of steel, which may not be an issue for most flat residential applications.

-Above: Much stronger than benderboard, metal edging offers a thinner profile, typically from 1 to 2 mm (about 1/8 inch thick).
+Above: Much stronger than bender board, metal landscape edging offers a thinner profile, typically from 1 to 2 mm (about 1/8 inch thick).
 Because it is produced with a uniform thickness and weight, metal offers a structural strength not found in other materials.
 It can even be used as paver edging.
-Photograph by Nicole Franzen for Gardenista.

-Metal edging typically comes in long strips (from 8 to 10 feet) that have overlapping connections.
-The standard heights range from 3 to 5 inches high, the choice of which depends on how much protrusion above the soil is desired.
-For stability and to best contain creeping grass roots, it is recommended to submerge metal edging, 2 to 3 inches below grade.
+Metal landscape edging typically comes in long strips (eight to 10 feet) that have overlapping connections.
+The standard heights range from three to five inches high, the choice of which depends on how much protrusion above the soil is desired.
+For stability and to best contain creeping grass roots, it is recommended to submerge metal edging two to three inches below grade.
 This usually will allow a sufficient edge above ground to retain mulch or gravel.

 To install, check your soil.
 If it’s fairly soft, you can simply use a wood block placed on top of the edging to pound it to the desired depth.
 If the soil is hard, first dig a slim trench in which to bury edging.
 Some metal edgings come with built-in anchors or slots for inserting metal stakes, which makes installation even easier.